evolvingstuff/vdw2/content/posts/oral-vitamin-d-had-a-bigger-response-that-injection-in-obese-women.md

 ##### I do not recall seeing this before

- **Is it due to obesity?Or due to when the Vitamin D test was given relative to dosing time**
+ **Is it due to obesity?
+Or due to when the Vitamin D test was given relative to dosing time**

 <pre style="background-color: #e0e0e0; white-space: pre-wrap;">